After Trump’s Feud With Lewis, More Democratic Lawmakers Boycott Inauguration

 For weeks the controversy surrounding Donald Trump’s inauguration has mostly focused on the performers who refuse to participate, but now a sizable number of lawmakers are skipping the event too.
-After Trump spent the weekend of Martin Luther King Jr. Day feuding with Representative John Lewis, a civil rights icon, at least two dozen Democratic lawmakers have announced that they are boycotting the inauguration.
+After Trump spent the Martin Luther King Jr. Day weekend feuding with Representative John Lewis, a civil-rights icon, at least two dozen Democratic lawmakers have announced that they are boycotting the inauguration.

 Lewis started the feud in an interview released Friday, telling Meet the Press that he doesn’t consider Trump a “legitimate president.”
 “I think the Russians participated in helping this man get elected.
 And they helped destroy the candidacy of Hillary Clinton,” Lewis said.